SBU Postdoc Spotlight 2018

 - Affirm that your postdoctoral supervisor supports you presenting your work in the Spotlight.

 - After submission, you will be contacted shortly after the closing date for sign up about whether you have been selected to speak.
-At that time, we will request a title and abstract from selected speakers.
+At that time, we will request a title from selected speakers.

 Speaker Selection: The number of speakers is limited.
 Therefore, speakers will be selected to provide a broad slate of presentations designed to reach a general audience bearing no specialized knowledge.
 Selected speakers will be notified shortly after speaker signup closes.